-- Check for any technical service bulletins that have been released related to the P0010 code for your vehicle’s make and model.
+- Check for any released technical service bulletins related to the P0010 code for your vehicle’s make and model.
 Verify that your electronic system is the most recent update available.

 - Scan your system for other OBD2 trouble codes.
 If any come up, fix those first.

 - Check the freeze frame data for the ECM.
 Identify the conditions in which the code was triggered.
 Conduct a test drive while reading the live data, attempting to replicate the conditions of the failure.

 - Check the bank 1 VVT system to see if there are any frayed or loose wires.

 - Inspect the mechanical components of the timing system for signs of wear or damage.
 The chains, guides, and gears can all fail over time and may need to be periodically replaced.

 - Visually inspect the OCV or solenoid valve.
 Engine sludge and other build-ups can cause this component to fail.
 Remove it following the instructions in your vehicle’s manual, then clean it using a carburetor cleaner.
 Re-install the OCV, clear the codes, and test drive your car to see if the code recurs.

 - Inspect your engine for oil sludge.
 Drain the oil and check it for sludge, as well.
 Sludge in the oil or outside your engine indicates a deeper problem with it inside the system.